lucee/lucee-docs/docs/04.guides/04.cookbooks/09.filesystem-vfs/page.md

 A closer look on all virtual Filesystems supported by Lucee.

 ## RAM ##
-RAM is a in Memoy Filesystem that stores Files in the Memory of the Java Vitual Machine (JVM), unless you attach a Cache in the Lucee Administartor for this Resource.
+RAM is a in Memory Filesystem that stores Files in the Memory of the Java Vitual Machine (JVM), unless you attach a Cache in the Lucee Administartor for this Resource.
 Every Web-Context does have it's own RAM Cache.

 ### Example Code: ###